ScryEngineering/scrygroup.com/content/tutorial-pages/2019-03-25/guide-to-git-github-for-writers.md

 ## Introduction

-Earlier this year, my simmering rage at conventional word processors finally boiled to the surface, driving me to take the drastic action I'd been putting off for years: Learn to write and publish content using Git and GitHub (*insert gasp here*.)
+Last year, my simmering rage at conventional word processors finally boiled to the surface, driving me to take the drastic action I'd been putting off for years: Learn to write and publish content using Git and GitHub (*insert gasp here*.)

 Okay, maybe that's being a *bit* dramatic (hey, I'm a writer - I'm using creative license here).
 It wasn't exactly rage.
 More like an underlying frustration I couldn't quite put my finger on.
 After all, what was different about this project versus the hundreds I've worked on before, that made working with Word (or Google Docs, my old go-to) untenable?